Enabling topography-resolving structural dynamic contact simulation: Time step convergence study

 \section{Time step convergence study}

-To gain confidence in the implicit and explicit FE as well as the multi-scale simulations, we carried out a thorough time step convergence study.
+To gain confidence in the implicit and explicit full-FE as well as the multi-scale simulations, we carried out a thorough time step convergence study.
 Representative results are shown in \fref{timeStep}.
-As load case, a modal impact (\cf \eref{halfsine}) of high / low strength is considered, and the time evolution of the sensor node $z$-displacement is depicted, for different time step sizes $\dt$.
-It can be verified that the results obtained with the different methods are stabilized for the respectively selected time step size (\cf \tref{computationEffort}).
-Again, it should be noted that the stabilized results differ between implicit and explicit FE simulations, where the explicit simulation exhibits higher numerical damping.
-In the multi-scale approach, the highest retained fixed-interface modal frequency was 5000 Hz.
-For the converged time step $\dt$, we have $\omega_{\mrm{max}}\dt = 0.74$, which is very close to the maximum stable time step (\tref{computationEffort}).
+As load case, a modal impact (\cf~\eref{halfsine}) of high / low strength is considered, and the time evolution of the sensor node $z$-displacement is depicted, for different time step sizes $\dt$.
+It can be verified that the results obtained with the different methods are stabilized for the respectively selected time step size (\cf~\tref{computationEffort}).
+Again, it should be noted that the stabilized results differ between implicit and explicit full-FE simulations, where the explicit simulation exhibits higher numerical damping.